The Margin

 Story & Plot Summary: The Margin

-Quick Plot Summary: Released in 1976, The Margin is a Drama film directed by Walerian Borowczyk.
+Quick Plot Summary: Released in 1976, The Margin is a Drama film directed by Walerian Borowczyk, written by André Pieyre de Mandiargues.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Sylvia Kristel.
+It provides a scannable look at the movie's central conflict involving Sylvia Kristel as Diana.

 Ending Explained: The Margin

-The final moments of The Margin reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Margin reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The Margin?